Prof Pia Ostergaard’s research focus mainly lies within lympho-vascular medicine.

 There still remain numerous Primary Lymphoedema patients where a genetic cause is yet to be identified.
 The identification of further disease causing genes is crucial in understanding the molecular pathways and mechanisms involved in disease pathogenesis, and will ultimately lead to the formation of novel and more effective treatments.
 Genetic advances in Primary Lymphoedema will also benefit patients through accurate molecular diagnosis.

-Following a career break (2002-2005) to bring up children, Dr Ostergaard was appointed Daphne Jackson Fellow (part-time) at St George's, betwen 2005 and 2007.
-This was sponsored by the Daphne Jackson Trust and the Medical Research Council
+Following a career break (2002-2005) to bring up children, Prof Ostergaard was appointed Daphne Jackson Fellow (part-time) at St George's, between 2005 and 2007.
+This was sponsored by the Daphne Jackson Trust and the Medical Research Council.

-In 2007, Dr Ostergaard was appointed as a postdoctoral researcher at St George's, funded by the British Skin Foundation and the British Heart Foundation.
-Following this Dr Ostergaard was promoted to Lecturer in Human Genetics in 2013 and Senior Lecturer in 2015.
+In 2007, Prof Ostergaard was appointed as a postdoctoral researcher at St George's, funded by the British Skin Foundation and the British Heart Foundation.
+Following this Prof Ostergaard was appointed as Lecturer in Human Genetics in 2013.
+Most recently, she has been promoted to Professor.
 Her research focus mainly lies within lymphovascular medicine.

-For full list of publications, see Dr Ostergaard's Research Gate profile.
+For full list of publications, see Prof Ostergaard's Research Gate profile.

 For reprints see the St George's Online Research Archive (SORA).

-At St George's Hospital Dr Ostergaard and colleagues have developed a nationwide lymphovascular clinical service with over 15 years of experience.
+At St George's Hospital, Prof Ostergaard and colleagues have developed a nationwide lymphovascular clinical service with over 15 years of experience.
 The paediatric and primary lymphoedema clinic is a national tertiary referral service and has now collected DNA from over 1000 phenotyped cases of primary lymphoedema.

-The Lymphovascular Research Unit (LRU) is a close collaboration between the clinicians and consultants in the St George's Hospital Primary Lymphoedema Clinic and a group of researchers in the Institute of Molecular and Clinical Sciences.
+The Lymphovascular Research Group is a close collaboration between the clinicians and consultants in the St George's Hospital Primary Lymphoedema Clinic and a group of researchers in the Institute of Molecular and Clinical Sciences.